7 Books Like My Year Of Rest And Relaxation

 4. The Bell Jar

 No one thinks that she’s acting strange.
 Esther feels that way, and she spirals into this dark place.
 Finally, she starts to get help, and her life improves.
 But at the end of the book, you don’t quite know how she ends up.
-You can relate to Esther as the main character of My Year Of Rest And Relaxation.
+You can relate to Esther, the main character of My Year Of Rest And Relaxation.
 People who enjoy getting into a character’s mind will like this book.

 The Bell Jar